 |Frequency (Hz)||Amplitude (G2/Hz)||Slope||Offset||Area ((Gs)2)|

-The RMS displacement can be computed in the same manner; however the breakpoint numbers need to be converted from acceleration squared/Hz units to displacement squared/Hz units, with appropriate unit conversion, if required.
-This conversion is done using equation (11) which defines the relationship between acceleration and displacement for a sine wave of a given frequency.
+The RMS displacement can also be computed the same as acceleration; however, the breakpoint numbers must be converted from units of acceleration-squared/Hz to displacement-squared/Hz with appropriate unit conversion if required.
+This conversion is performed with Equation (11), which defines the relationship between acceleration and displacement for a sine wave of a given frequency.

-Then we can sum the areas as before to get the mean-square displacement, and take the square root to get an RMS displacement value for the random spectrum.
-When using acceleration units in G’s, you also need to apply a conversion factor such as defined in equation (10) to get a suitable displacement unit.
+Then, we can sum the areas to get the mean-square displacement and take the square root of the value to get RMS displacement for the random spectrum.
+When using acceleration units in G, you also need to apply a conversion factor such as Equation (10) to get a suitable displacement unit.

 Using the previous example, the RMS displacement is computed as follows: